atifaziz/r-install.ps/README.md

 Once R is installed sucessfully, run the `Install-RPackages` to install the project's dependencies or the packages it requires.

+## Troubleshooting

+To troubleshoot the installation of R or packages, run `Install-R` or `Install-RPackages` with the `-Verbose` flag.

 [repres]: https://cran.r-project.org/web/views/ReproducibleResearch.html
 [checkpoint]: https://github.com/RevolutionAnalytics/checkpoint